Welcome to The Owls Class Page

 To see a topic overview click on the title below:

-Where in the world were the Maya?
+Week 2 - Where in the world was Ancient Greece?
+Who were the Ancient Greeks?

 In Year 4 we will continue to develop the skills of comprehension by reading individually, in groups and as a whole class.
 It is important that, when reading, the children understand the words they are reading and have the ability to check the meaning of words when they are not sure.